mhendrey/triton-translation-tutorial/Tutorial_1.md

 ```

 ## Example Request
-Take a look a the client_requests.py in examples/ to see how to structure your
+Take a look a `examples/client_requests.py` to see how to structure your requests.
+Each
-requests.
-Each request has you specify the input data you are sending which includes:
+request has you specify the input data you are sending which includes:

 * name - must match what's in the config.pbtxt file
 * shape - The shape of this request.